HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

     "He is suprised— despite their trusting relationship, Ĝejda usually isn't this much amenable towards his many (admittedly questionable) ideas."
+    - When the following is a direct explanation of the phrase before, *consider using colon ':' instead of em dash '—'.*
+      E.g.
+      "The book: an explanation on Epopo's history"
   - **Use two em dashes ('——') with surrounding spaces to indicate author/origin of a quote.**
     E.g.
     "The truth springs from arguments amongst friends." —— David Hume.